LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/9.2-Typescript_Intro/README.md

 ```

 - You can also set a `type` to a variable for storing the array, but we can't use interface for that
+  - Or we can directly set the type to the function argument as well by doing `function maxValue(arr: number[])`
 - For interfaces we can use the following syntax to iterate over an array made with interfaces
   - Only thing to note here is that we need to add an extra annotation at the end of the interface name i.e the brackets `[]` so that the interface is iterated upon like an array
+- the following is another way to use interfaces to set the type of the array and then iterate over it.

 ```ts
 interface User {